zachmeador/clanker/docs/dev_notes/thoughts.md

 - clanker being modular in its scope
     - clanker environment -> developing small apps in clanker
     - clanker cli, any CWD -> coding cli launcher, starting context manager?
+- at some point, giving clanker some code editing abilities will make sense. rn in cursor claude opus for planning -> grok-code-fast-1 for execution, is very powerful.

 ## app ideas